Accessing Kartchner Caverns

 If your personal wheelchair/scooter exceeds the recommended dimensions but you are able to use a wheelchair of these dimensions, manual wheelchairs are available for loan at the Discovery Center.
 An ID (drivers license, state ID card etc.) will be required to borrow a wheelchair.
 The ID will be retained at the Front Desk until the chair is returned.
 It is suggested that a designated person accompany each visitor in a scooter or wheelchair to assist or push if needed.
 Please remember that no additional items such as bags, purses, packs or bottled water, will be allowed on tours unless they have been approved for specific medical purposes at the Front Desk.

-Certified assist animals meeting the American with Disabilities Act standards and are wearing the appropriate identifying items are allowed inside buildings and on cave tours.
-(Animals used for comfort or companionship are not allowed in buildings or on cave tours.)
-All owners are responsible for the actions of their assist animals and should consider the effect that darkness, enclosed spaces, warm temperatures and humidity may have on their assist animals when going on tour.
+Service animals meeting the American with Disabilities Act standards are allowed inside buildings and on cave tours.
+All owners are responsible for the actions of their service animals and should consider the effect that darkness, enclosed spaces, warm temperatures and humidity may have on their service animals when going on tour.